Santa Ana

 Overview

 The 100% owned Santa Ana project comprises over 27,697 hectares, 6,475 ha titled in the northern Tolima Department.
-The Santa Ana project is readily accessible by a combination of paved roads.
-Located approximately 15 km southeast of the town of Mariquita and 190 km from Bogota.
+The Santa Ana project is readily accessible by a combination of paved roads, and is located approximately 15 km southeast of the town of Mariquita and 190 km from Bogota.

-The project consists of six or more mapped or projected vein zones across a trend 12 kilometres wide and 30 kilometres long.
+The Santa Ana project consists of over twenty mapped or projected vein systems across a trend 12 kilometres wide and 30 kilometres long.
 Cumulatively, over 60 kilometres of mapped and inferred vein zones occur on the Santa Ana project.

 History

 The Mariquita District is the highest-grade primary silver district in Colombia, with historic silver grades reported to be among the highest in Latin America.
 The Frias Mine on the south-central part of the project, 12 kilometres south of the Royal Santa Ana Mines produced 7.8 million ounces of silver post-production in the Spanish colonial era at a recovered grade of 1.3 kg Ag/t.
-The Frias Mine is considered an analogue to the Outcrops recent discoveries.
+The Frias Mine is considered an analogue to Outcrop’s Santa Ana project.

 Geology